 There’s no place quite like Hawaii.
 Its six main islands offer distinctly different family vacations, and regardless of which island you choose, it’s hard to go wrong.
 Oahu has bustling Waikiki, and a visit to Pearl Harbor teaches an important history lesson.
 Kauai, the oldest island, is home to Waimea Canyon (often called the Grand Canyon of the Pacific) and the towering cliffs of the Na Pali Coast.
 It’s a good fit for a family who likes to spend time outdoors.

 See the sunrise at the summit of Maui’s Haleakala National Park, then spend the day on Ka’anapali beach, swimming with turtles at Black Rock, parasailing or jet skiing.
 Larger than all the other islands combined, Hawaii Island — aka the Big Island — is home to Kilauea, one of the world’s most active volcanoes.
 Make the drive from Kona to Hilo, munch on malasadas (Portugese doughnuts) and be sure to stop and see a waterfall or two along the way.

 Ciao Bambino can help!
-Our Family Vacation Advisors can book vetted kid-friendly accommodations, recommend tours and guides, and more.
+Our Family Travel Advisors can book vetted kid-friendly accommodations, recommend tours and guides, and more.
 Click to get started >